dzysyak/rest-api-for-relevanssi/readme.txt

 Yes, you can submit your request on our [Contact page](https://erlycoder.com/support/ "Report bug or suggest a feature").

 == Changelog ==

+= 1.11 =
+* Fixed issues with type=any parameter.
+* Fixed issues with multitype requests (Example: type=post,page).
+* Default search type is changed to 'any'.
+Be carefull updating the plugin.

+= 1.10 =
+* Fixed bug "Call to undefined function is_plugin_active()".

+= 1.9 =
+* We decided to remove strict requirement for Relevanssi plugin to be installed before API plugin.
+Instead API will return error if Relevanssi is not installed.

 = 1.8 =
 * Added "page" and "per_page" parameters.
 Old ones "page" and "per_page" are still supported, but we strongly recommend to to use new ones.